aaronaftab/personal-website/about.md

 permalink: /
 ---

 This website is a rough compilation of things I've gathered over the years - many of them used to live in my Notes app or photo gallery, but I've decided to assemble them all here.
-You'll find [articles I've enjoyed reading](https://aaronaftab.com/lists/articles), [my favorite songs](https://aaronaftab.com/music), [excerpts from my camera roll](https://aaronaftab.com/pictures), and more.
+You'll find [articles I've enjoyed reading](https://aaronaftab.com/lists/articles), [my favorite songs](https://aaronaftab.com/music), [snapshots from my camera roll](https://aaronaftab.com/pictures), and more.
 I also like writing, so I'll be publishing the occasional piece/story/incoherent rambling [here](https://aaronaftab.com/writing).

 Here's a bit more about me -